In 2020, more than 6 million people found nonpartisan voting resources on VOTE411, including 2.2 million

 Additional information on the candidates is available at vote411.org.

 Thoughtful, deliberate, and impartial listening followed by critical thinking allows voters to make informed voting decisions.
 The League hosts candidate forums before elections so voters can hear directly from candidates before making their voting decisions.
 This allows voters to understand if candidates support their values and concerns.
-Find the list of forums here.
-(The last candidate forum of 2022 is on October 27.)

 Join our Candidate Forums committee, coordinate with candidates and host the virtual forums.